cncf/wg-serverless/workflow/spec/spec.md

 The start definition provides a "kind" parameter which describes the starting options:

-- **DEFAULT** - The start state is always "active" and there are no restrictions imposed on its execution.
+- **default** - The start state is always "active" and there are no restrictions imposed on its execution.
-- **SCHEDULED** -  The start state is only "active" as described in the schedule definition.
+- **scheduled** -  The start state is only "active" as described in the schedule definition.
 Workflow instance creation can only be performed for this workflow as described by the provided schedule.

 Defining a schedule for the start definition allows you to model workflows which are only "active" during certain time intervals.
 For example let's say